cesarcoatl/cesarcoatl.github.io/_posts/2021-03-06-how-i-use-black-flake8-and-isort-to-format-python2-code.md

 black....................................................................Passed
 ```

-So every time you try to commit something to your Git repo, all tests whould be marked as `Passed`, otherwise the commit will fail.
+So every time you try to commit something to your Git repo, all tests should be marked as `Passed`, otherwise the commit will fail.

 ## Bonus